WHO mass-testing three potential COVID-19 treatments

 |

-GENEVA, Switzerland (AFP) — The World Health Organization on Wednesday announced major international trials of three drugs to find out whether they improve the condition of hospitalised COVID-19 patients.
+GENEVA, Switzerland (AFP) — The World Health Organization (WHO) yesterday announced major international trials of three drugs to find out whether they improve the condition of hospitalised COVID-19 patients.

 Artesunate, imatinib and infliximab will be tested on thousands of volunteer patients in more than 600 hospitals in 52 countries.